18

 • 2

 I also didn't include the rule of the minimum age requirement in the revised minimum requirement, I consider that regulation to be a given, not up for discussion.
 Instead I suggested raising the bar for one of the three requisites, i.e the candidate score.
 Three nominees with a score lower than 4/40 cannot be right.
 The moderation and editor badges at least give a quick view indication.
 If someone has a gold Marshall medal, that's fantastic!
 It means they have some experience and know what is a helpful flag.
-Aug 20, 2022 at 15:39
+Commented Aug 20, 2022 at 15:39

 • @Mari-LouAСлаваУкраїні Sure.
 Pointed that out, it was just me adding my opinion on that one not necessarily having to be a 'minimum requirement' if it wasn't something legal.
 I've edited a little to clarify that.
 You did list the suspension rule as causing at least one undesirable situation, then suggested revised minimum requirements that didn't include that rule, so I find it important to point out that I have an opinion on that, that it should stay.
 That's what meta is for.